viperproject/tutorial/tutorial/domains.md

 ```

 This method will not verify without adding a suitable loop invariant.
-If we still try, Viper will reports the following message:
+If we still try, Viper will report the following message:

 ```silver
 Assignment might fail.
 There might be insufficient permission to access slot(a, i).val.